How to Build Workplace Wellness Challenges and Other Wellness Challenge Ideas

 In week four of the Fast Food Guide challenge employees are encouraged to share the guide with someone they care about.
 This social sharing cultivates strong social support.
 The AMSO behaviour change model tells us that your employees will be way more successful when they have support and encouragement from others.

 Below, the Fast Food Guide Challenge has been re-labelled to show exactly where it includes each component of the AMSO model.
 Each week of every challenge tries to focus on a different component.
 Successful challenges use most if not all aspects of the AMSO model.

 Sometimes you have to get creative to get them all included, but the result is worth it.
-When employees participate in well designed challenges, they adopt and maintain new behaviors.
+When employees participate in well-designed challenges, they adopt and maintain new behaviours.
 Employees get improved health and employers get healthier, more productive employees.

-We’ve been using this approach for many years and we have lots of published scientific studies that show our challenges work.
+We’ve been using this approach for many years and we have lots of published scientific studies that show our challenging work.

 More Wellness Challenge Ideas

 Here is a list of the campaigns and challenges created by WellSteps.
 Even though they all focus on different health behaviors, every one of them uses the four components of this behavior change model.

 Each one has a component of education and awareness, motivation, a set of tools and skills, and policy or environmental supports that make behavior change possible.
 It is these four steps in the behavior change process that help the challenges succeed.

 - How do you create a wellness program?